The 20 Best Partial Familial Epilepsy Doctors in Australia

 North Adelaide, SA, AU

-Leanne Dibbens practices in North Adelaide, Australia.
+Leanne Dibbens practices practicing medicine in North Adelaide, Australia.
 Ms. Dibbens is rated as an Elite expert by MediFind in the treatment of Partial Familial Epilepsy.
-Her top areas of expertise are Autosomal Dominant Nocturnal Frontal Lobe Epilepsy (ADNFLE), Dentatorubral-Pallidoluysian Atrophy, Lafora Disease, and Partial Familial Epilepsy.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Autosomal Dominant Nocturnal Frontal Lobe Epilepsy (ADNFLE), Lafora Disease, Dentatorubral-Pallidoluysian Atrophy, and Partial Familial Epilepsy.

 Learn about our expert tiers